 Too Many Variables

 As stated, if you gather enough variables and toss them into regression analysis, it is inevitable that something in there will be significantly correlated.
 This actually applies to many things beyond regression analysis.
 When dealing with large quantities of variables and data, different considerations need to be made.
 If we use the de facto guideline of 0.05 significance testing (remember the p-value discussion earlier?) then—just by chance—1 in 20 comparisons may appear significant.
-Multiply that across hundreds of variables and we are setting ourselves to be misled by spurious connections.
+Multiply that across hundreds of variables and we are setting

+Authors: I think this is an erroneous statement, and a misapplication of p-value.
+P-value of 0.05 does NOT say that if you add more variables, that 1 in 20 of those variables will be significant on average.
+Instead, it says that there is a 1 in 20 chance that rejecting the Null Hypothesis is due to chance (random variation in the output) and not due to reasons stated in the Alternative Hypotheses (the input).
+If other explanatory variables are tested individually, there is no way of knowing which might or might not be statistically significant.
+Put another way, in order to estimate the probability of achieving statistical significance, you would need to build a statistical model of the space of possible explanatory variables.
+I’ve never seen such a meta-statistical model.

+You could probably write a better paragraph explaining why having too many variables is not good, both in theory and in practice, incl. over-fitting.

+ourselves to be misled by spurious connections.
 It’s considered good practice to minimize the number of variables in the model.
 If a variable doesn’t increase the R2 value much then we’d want to keep it out of the model, even if it has a tiny p-value.

 Visualize and Apply the Sniff Test

 It’s a good idea to visually inspect the data before jumping into regression analysis.
 In our example above we created a simple scatterplot and added in the regression line.
 This gets a little more complicated as we add multiple variables, but it’s a good habit to get into.
 But even beyond that, we want to apply a healthy dose of logic to the variables and make sure that they have at least some reason to be included.
 This will help reduce the overall number of variables and hopefully help the analyst get to know the data if they didn’t before.